Tattoos and Skin Cancer

 "See a board-certified dermatologist if you have a skin reaction or if your tattooed skin is changing in any way.
 Your skin may have a bad reaction to the ink in a tattoo.
 This can happen immediately after getting a tattoo or years later.
 A change could also be a sign of skin disease.
 A dermatologist can diagnose what’s happening and treat it."

 A special note to young adults

-Tattoos are very common with young people these days.
-Statistics show that 38 percent of those between the ages of 18 and 29 have at least one tattoo.4 It is important for this generation (as with every generation) to understand the dangers of tanning and the importance of early detection.
-This is especially important for this cohort as recent studies indicate that tanning salons focus their efforts on marketing to young people.5 Tattoos may lessen the chances of early detection and require special precautions.
+Tattoos are common with young people these days.
+Small surveys of college students show that 20 to 25 percent of those between the ages of 18 and 25 have at least one tattoo.
+Tattoos may lessen the chances of early detection and require special precautions.4

 As a melanoma survivor, I am often asked to look at a mole of someone who suspects cancer.
 Of course, I always refer people to a medical professional first.
 If someone has a lot of tattoos, I will make a special effort to look at that skin and note what I may see.
 With melanoma rates climbing, and with more and more tattoos, and with what we know about early detection and survival rates, this just makes sense.